samoyed-health-foundation/website/site/content/diseases/seizures-epilepsy.md

-Would you like to **[add a Living with this Disorder](seizures-epilepsy/addliving_form.html)** journal entry?

 Signs and Symptoms
 ------------------

 1. Generalized Seizures:

   -   Generalized, tonic-clonic (grand mal) seizures are the most common in dogs.
 These begin with the tonic phase, a contraction of all skeletal muscles and loss of consciousness resulting in the dog typically falling on his side with stiff legs and the head often arched back.
 There may be involuntary vocalization or twitching, drooling, and loss of bowel/bladder control.
 This phase is usually brief and is then followed by a clonic phase characterized by rhythmic movements including jaw and legs (paddling motions).

   -   Less commonly generalized seizures can just be tonic or just clonic and rarely tonic-clonic seizures may be mild enough that consciousness is not lost.

   -   Petit mal seizures are a brief generalized seizure often characterized by simple staring for a brief period and then the dog returns to normal.

 2. Partial (focal) seizures are less common.
 In this type of seizure the abnormal electrical activity does not spread to include the entire